filipecalegario/awesome-generative-ai/README.md

 ## Online Tools and Applications

+* [Scribble Diffusion](https://scribblediffusion.com/): turn your sketch into a refined image using AI
 * [Paint by Text](https://paintbytext.chat/): Edit your photos using written instructions, with the help of an AI.
 * [Scenario AI](https://www.scenario.gg/): AI-generated game assets
 * [AnimalAI](https://animalai.co/): custom AI-generated animal portraits (profits are directed to various wildlife conservation organizations)